100% online MSc Nursing Studies

 - A third-class or UK ordinary degree with 18 months of relevant work experience

 This programme does not lead to NMC qualification or to qualification as an Advanced Clinical Practitioner.English language requirements

 - NMC registration is accepted as proof of English language ability.

 - Per 15-credit module fee

-In addition, if you have successfully completed an undergraduate degree at the University of Sunderland, you are eligible for a 10% tuition fees reduction.
+In addition, if you have successfully completed an undergraduate degree at the University of Sunderland, you are eligible for a 10% tuition fees reduction on our postgraduate programmes.

 You pay tuition fees for each module taken, either module-by-module or in full at the start of your course.